 We are excited to present a handcycle to Tim and know he will use it to stay active with his young daughters.

 Russell is from Landsale, PA and came to the foundation through a suggestion from his physical therapist.
 Russell sustained an L1 vertebra burst fracture as the result of an automobile accident in 2011.
 He is considered to be an “incomplete” paraplegic with some recovery.
-In May, Russell started participating in an adaptive bicycling program through the Pennsylvania Center for Adapted Sports and decided to submit a grant request to IM ABLE for a bike of his own.
+Russell started participating in an adaptive bicycling program through the Pennsylvania Center for Adapted Sports and decided to submit a grant request to IM ABLE for a bike of his own.
 While he is considering racing in the future, he is currently excited about the opportunity to get some exercise and to have fun doing it.

 IM ABLE is proud to present Russell with a Force 2 Handcycle.